 I qualified in 1992 from St Thomas's, London and then worked in the South of England before moving to Australia with my family in 2005.
 I enjoy the outdoor lifestyle here, especially bushwalking, camping and swimming in the ocean.My medical interests are paediatrics, women's health and I am a Specialist HIV prescriber.

 I graduated from the University of Queensland in 2000 after my first degree in Science from the Australian National University.
 I then worked at Nambour, Sydney Children’s, Wollongong and Shoalhaven Hospitals before I settled in Moruya in 2005.
-I work as a VMO in Moruya Hospital in obstetrics and on the general ward, as well as in general practice in Moruya and Tuross Head.
+I am a VMO at Moruya Hospital in obstetrics and on the general ward, as well as providing general practice services in Moruya, Tuross Head and Broulee.
 My areas of interest are women's health and paediatrics, and I have a Diploma in Child Health and the Advanced Diploma of Obstetrics and Gynaecology.

 I also work with training GP registrars and medical students, and am passionate about medical teaching and training.
 I am a Senior Lecturer and the Academic Coordinator in the Eurobodalla for the ANU Faculty of Medicine.
-In this role I facilitate training the next generation of doctors, with a particular focus on the 3rd year medical students who chose to live and study in our area for the third year of their medical studies.
+In this role I facilitate training the next generation of doctors, with a particular focus on the medical students who chose to live and study in our area for the third year of their medical studies.

 My professional interests include emergency medicine and general practice for all ages groups, and all backgrounds.
 It is this variety of medical and surgical issues that makes it interesting.
 Further, it is the mix that is the Eurodoballa community that I enjoy meeting in my work as a rural GP.

 Brenton studied at the University of Wollongong and graduated in 2011.
 He completed post graduate training at Wollongong and Shoalhaven hospitals.
 Brenton is interested in paediatrics and has completed the diploma of childrens health.
 His other interest is in obstetrics and in 2015 he moved to Moruya to complete the advanced diploma of obstetrics .
 Brenton is excited to start at QSMC in 2016 and is looking forward to settling in the community with his wife and son.